 - All purpose flour: I dust my meat with a little flour to help create a crust and thicken the stew.
 You can skip this or use rice flour, for a gluten-free option.

-- Pantry staples: Extra virgin olive oil, beef broth, tomato paste, and canned diced tomatoes.
+- Pantry staples: Extra virgin olive oil, beef broth (vegetable broth if you want to make it vegan), tomato paste, and canned diced tomatoes.

 - Fresh tomatoes: I like to top my stew with cut rounds of tomatoes.
 You can use Roma or regular tomatoes.
 This is totally optional.